 Students may select audit status or change their status in a course from credit to audit through the drop/add period only.

 Every student’s academic progress shall be reviewed at the end of each academic period by the program director.
-Any student whose average falls below 3.000 or who earns a C or F in three or more credit hours may be placed on academic probation.
+Any MBA, MME, MSSE, and STEM Certificate student whose average falls below a 3.000 cumulative GPA or who earns a C or F in three or more credit hours may will be placed on academic probation.
 A student on academic probation may be required to retake courses or correct other academic deficiencies and must achieve a 3.000 cumulative average within two semesters of being placed on probation.
 A student may repeat a maximum of two graduate courses with any given course being repeated only once.
-Students who fail to correct deficiencies may be permanently suspended from the program.
+Students who fail to correct deficiencies will be permanently dismissed from the program.

-A student may appeal any decision to the senior associate dean of academic affairs.
+A student may appeal any decision to the associate dean of academic affairs.

 Course Withdrawal and Tuition Refund